 SuperTokens is an open-source authentication solution that provides a managed service for hassle-free auth and an on-prem solution so developers can manage their data.

-At the time of writing this article, the SuperTokens feature set is completely free.
-If you decide to use the self-hosted version you can download the core and use it for free for an unlimited number of users.
+At the time of writing this article, the core SuperTokens feature set is completely free and they offer paid add-ons.
+If you decide to use the self-hosted version, you can download the core and set up authentication for free for an unlimited number of users.

 - Free forever for unlimited users.